Understanding Hydrocodone Addiction

 Some psychological effects caused by hydrocodone addiction may include:

 Finding effective addiction treatment may help alleviate these effects and help people return to their normal lives.

 Dangers of Hydrocodone

-All medication and drugs pose different degrees of danger, especially if people take them without doctors’ recommendations or prescriptions.
-Some people may also experience allergic reactions or anaphylactic shock to hydrocodone.
+Medications and drugs pose different degrees of danger, especially if people take them without doctors’ recommendations or prescriptions.
+Some people may experience allergic reactions or anaphylactic shock to hydrocodone.
 Such reactions, if not treated, may lead to death.

 Danger signs of using hydrocodone include:

 Confusion.
 If people take hydrocodone and experience confusion, this may mean that the medication has affected their brain functions.
-They should seek medical assistance right away.
-To determine if people are confused, you can ask them the time, date, place, or their names.
+They should seek medical assistance immediately.
+To determine if people are confused, ask them the time, date, place, or their names.
 An unimpaired person should be able to answer such questions correctly.

 - Respiratory depression.
 If using hydrocodone compromises one’s breathing, it is best to call 911 immediately for assistance.
 There are many reasons why people may experience breathing problems after using hydrocodone.
 They may be experiencing an allergic reaction to the drug that causes airway obstruction, for example.